poteto/hiring-without-whiteboards/README.md

 - [Bluesoft](http://www.bluesoft.com.br/) | São Paulo, Brazil | Takehome project and an interview to evaluate the candidate's previous experience.
 - [Bocoup](https://bocoup.com/careers) | Boston, MA / Remote | Pair programming with personal laptop on typical problem seen at work
 - [Bouvet](http://www.bouvet.no/) | Bergen, Norway | Pair programming with senior engineers
-- [Breather](https://breather.com/jobs) | Montreal, Canada | Series of interviews including a conversation about the candidate’s experience and a technical discussion involving real world problems
+- [Breather](https://breather.com/jobs) | Montreal, Canada | Series of interviews including a conversation about the candidate's experience and a technical discussion involving real world problems
 - [BrightBytes](http://www.brightbytes.net/careers/) | San Francisco, CA | Time-boxed coding exercise at home and on-site pair programming with engineers
 - [brightwheel](https://angel.co/brightwheel/jobs) | San Francisco, CA | Take home exercise, and systems design.
 - [Bustle](https://www.bustle.com/labs) | New York City, Ny / Remote | Half day pair programming on a task for production or one of our Open Source projects.
 We'll also buy you lunch with the team.